linjiw/Explore_Text2Image/README.md

 ## Introduction

-In this project, we aim to implement an **Image Generation** model based on the **MinImagen** architecture [^1^].
+In this project, we aim to implement an **Image Generation** model based on the [**MinImagen**][1](https://github.com/AssemblyAI-Examples/MinImagen) architecture.
 MinImagen is a text-to-image generation model that is efficient and generates high-quality images from textual descriptions.
 Our goal is to experiment with this model and share our findings and experiences.

 ## Implementation

-We began by implementing the **MinImagen** model using the resources provided by AssemblyAI [^2^].
+We began by implementing the **MinImagen** model using the resources provided by AssemblyAI [2].
 The key component of this implementation is the **Diffusion** part, which has the following characteristics:

 - Training is fast ⚡
 - Sample image generation is slow 🐢